opendp/opendp/docs/source/api/user-guide/index.rst

    * - Name
      - Description
    * - ``contrib``
-     - Enable to include constructors that have not passed the vetting process.
+     - Enable to include constructors that have not completed the vetting process.
    * - ``honest-but-curious``
      - Enable to include constructors whose differential privacy (or stability) properties rely on the constructor arguments being correct.